 The Problem

 When you remove a field from a Django model, there’s a dangerous gap during deployment: the migration runs first (dropping the column), but old code pods are still running that expect the field to exist.
 This causes ProgrammingError: column X does not exist.
+Even if this gap is small, only a few seconds, that is enough time for requests to fail and customers to get a 500 error page.

 The Solution: Two-Phase SeparateDatabaseAndState